DockBoss/Execution-API-Spec/spec/ExecutionLayerAPIConsiderations.md

 I have always seen it written as the default block parameter, but Micah brought up the point that the `default` seems unnecessary.
 Though in my honest opinion default block parameter has a better ring than just block parameter, but I understand that this is probably not a great determining factor.
 ## Error Messages
 JSON-RPC 2.0 Specification reserves codes -32000 to -32099 for custom errors.
 Though I have gotten a -32005 before a vast majority if not all of the non-standard errors return -32000.
 Though they do have different error messages for the  different situations.
 In [EIP-1474](https://eips.ethereum.org/EIPS/eip-1474) an earlier version of the RPC spec has a table of error codes that I used in hopes that the clients based the error messages off of the EIP, but it doesn't seem to be the case.
+## Transaction types
+Geth doesn't have any transaction types at all